 We might ask why such similar words are used?
 Why would Luke choose to employ virtually the same description as the author of I Samuel to speak of Samuel's development as a child?
 The answer may lie in the fact that the days in which our Lord was born were also very dark days in Israel's history.
 The religious system had departed from the Word of God, just as in Samuel's day.
 And yet, while things looked very bleak for Israel, a young Lad was growing up, virtually unknown and unnoticed by the nation.
 This Child was the Messiah who would save His people from their sins.
-He would someday sit on the throne of His father, David, and, like Samuel His prototype, would exercise the priesthood in a way that would deliver the people of God from
+He would someday sit on the throne of His father, David, and, like Samuel His prototype, would exercise the priesthood in a way that would deliver the people of God from their sins.

 (Continued on page 534)